Scott Carpenter: Ocean research

-Carpenter met Jacques Cousteau, who was giving a public lecture at the Massachusetts Institute of Technology in 1963.
-When Carpenter expressed interest in underwater research, Cousteau suggested that he might consider the U.S. Navy's SEALAB project.
+In 1963, Carpenter met Jacques Cousteau, who was giving a public lecture at the Massachusetts Institute of Technology.
+When Carpenter expressed interest in underwater research, Cousteau suggested that he consider the U.S. Navy's SEALAB project.
 Carpenter sought out Captain George F. Bond from SEALAB, and obtained permission from NASA to take a leave of absence to join the project.
 In July 1964, he went as part of the SEALAB team to Bermuda, where they held training exercises at Plantagenet Bank in 200 ft of water.
-While in Bermuda, Carpenter sustained a grounding injury from a motorcycle accident, when he crashed into a coral wall.
+While in Bermuda, Carpenter sustained an injury from a motorcycle accident when he crashed into a coral wall, leaving him with a compound fracture in his right arm and damage to his left knee.

-In 1965, for SEALAB II, Carpenter spent 28 days living on the ocean floor off the coast of California.
+In August and September 1965, Carpenter spent 28 days living on the ocean floor in SEALAB II at a depth of 205 ft about 3000 ft off the coast of California.
+The depth required a cabin gas mixture of 85% helium, 11% nitrogen and 4% oxygen.
 He suffered another injury when his right index finger was wounded by the toxic spines of a scorpion fish.
-SEALAB II coincided with Cooper's Gemini 5 mission, and he and Carpenter held the first conversation between a craft in outer space and one on the ocean floor.
+SEALAB II coincided with Cooper's Gemini 5 mission, and Cooper and Carpenter held the first conversation between a craft in outer space and one on the ocean floor.

-Carpenter returned to NASA as Executive Assistant to the Director of the Manned Spacecraft Center, then joined the Navy's Deep Submergence Systems Project based in Bethesda, Maryland, as a Director of Aquanaut Operations for SEALAB III in 1967.
-In the aftermath of aquanaut Berry L. Cannon's death while attempting to repair a leak in SEALAB III, Carpenter volunteered to dive down to SEALAB and help return it to the surface, although SEALAB was ultimately salvaged in a less hazardous way.

-After failing to regain mobility in his arm after two surgical interventions in 1964 and 1967, Carpenter, suffering from avascular necrosis, was ruled ineligible for spaceflight and further deep-sea missions.
+Carpenter returned to NASA as Executive Assistant to the Director of the Manned Spacecraft Center.
 He spent the last part of his NASA career developing underwater training to help astronauts with future spacewalks.
+He resigned from NASA on August 3, 1967, and joined the Navy's Deep Submergence Systems Project based in Bethesda, Maryland, as a Director of Aquanaut Operations for SEALAB III.
+In the aftermath of aquanaut Berry L. Cannon's death while attempting to repair a leak in SEALAB III, he volunteered to dive down to SEALAB and help return it to the surface, but SEALAB was ultimately salvaged in a less hazardous manner.

-He resigned from NASA in August 1967, and retired from the Navy with the rank of commander in 1969, after which he founded Sea Sciences, Inc., a corporation for developing programs for utilizing ocean resources and improving environmental health.
+After failing to regain mobility in his arm that had been damaged in the motorcycle accident despite surgical interventions in 1964 and 1967, and diagnosed with avascular necrosis in the knees from deep-sea diving, Carpenter was ruled ineligible for further spaceflight and deep-sea missions.
+He retired from the Navy in 1969 with the rank of commander, after which he founded Sea Sciences, Inc., a corporation for developing programs for using ocean resources and improving environmental health.